sedol1339/files/abstracts.md

 Pezzulo, G., Rigoli, F., & Friston, K. J. (2015).
 Active Inference, homeostatic regulation and adaptive behavioural control.
 Prog.
 Neurobiol.
 Retrieved from https://www.semanticscholar.org/paper/Active-Inference%2C-homeostatic-regulation-and-Pezzulo-Rigoli/c469f8a7f02015bc49e93df26c396228267a7e7b

+Smith, L. N. (2015).
+Cyclical Learning Rates for Training Neural Networks. arXiv, 1506.01186.
+Retrieved from https://arxiv.org/abs/1506.01186v6

 Srivastava, R. K., Greff, K., & Schmidhuber, J. (2015).
 Training Very Deep Networks. arXiv, 1507.06228.
 Retrieved from https://arxiv.org/abs/1507.06228v2

     - We propose Highway networks inspired by LSTM
     - They use adaptive gating units to regulate the information flow, we call such paths "information highways"
     - Even with hundreds of layers, highway networks can be trained directly through SGD

+Tishby, N., & Zaslavsky, N. (2015).
+Deep Learning and the Information Bottleneck Principle. arXiv, 1503.02406.
+Retrieved from https://arxiv.org/abs/1503.02406v1

+    - We suggest a novel information theoretic analysis of DNNs based on the information bottleneck (IB) principle
+    - DNN can be quantified by the mutual information between the layers and the input and output variables
+    - The goal of the network is to optimize the IB tradeoff between compression and prediction
+    - We view DNNs as an successive (Markovian) relevant compression of the input
+    - We discuss advantages of this new view

 Wiatowski, T., & Bölcskei, H. (2015).
 A Mathematical Theory of Deep Convolutional Neural Networks for Feature Extraction. arXiv, 1512.06293.
 Retrieved from https://arxiv.org/abs/1512.06293v3